-This delicious cauliflower soup recipe is comforting, quick and easy!
+Gordon Ramsay’s cauliflower soup is comforting, quick and super easy to make.

 - 1 large or 2 medium cauliflower(s), about 1.2kg